-The employability strategy on the LLB is multi-faceted in that it consists of a combination employability skills embedded within the modules taught, work placement opportunities within the curriculum and also extra-curricular opportunities available to students.

-The central feature of the employability provision is the Legal Advice Centre - this will be set up in 2016 and will operate from the Hive Building in Worcester.
-It will be run by a practising Solicitor and will enable students on the LLB to give free legal advice to the local community.
-Local solicitors will also be invited to act pro bono in the Centre.
+The employability strategy on the LLB (Hons) Law with Forensic Psychology is multifaceted in that it consists of a combination of employability skills embedded within the modules taught, work placement opportunities within the curriculum and also extracurricular opportunities available to students.
+The central feature of the employability provision is the Legal Advice Centre - this was established in January 2017 and will operate from the Hive Building in Worcester.
+The Centre enables students on the LLB to give free legal advice to the local community.
+Local solicitors will also be invited to also act pro bono in the Centre.
 This interaction will mean that students gain valuable skills in the Centre and also meet members of the legal profession.

-All students will be able to work in the Legal Advice Centre and it will be a compulsory part of the Professional Skills and Ethics course.
-Students can also elect to take a third year Work Placement in the Centre in LLBL3012.
+All students will be able to work in the Legal Advice Centre and students can also elect to take a third year Work Placement in the Centre in LLBL3011.